lou1306/hoax/ARCHITECTURE.md

 By default, if no transition is available, the automaton will remain in its current state (stutter).

+We also support running multiple automata at the same time.
+At the moment these all receive the same inputs.

+# Actions

+Actions allow to configure a runner's behaviour when specific situations arise.
+At the moment we implement two extension points:

+* When no successor to the current state is available to the given input (deadlock);
+* When multiple transitions are available from the current state under the given input (nondeterminism).

+Actions include:

+* `Log`: write down information to a log file, or to stdout
+* `Reset`: resets the automaton to its initial state
+* `Quit`: quit `hoa-exec`
+* `Composite`: a composition of two or more of the above.

+For instance, the user may want to log a message and reset the automaton on deadlock.
+This can be achieved by adding a `Log()` and a `Reset()` actions to the runner's deadlock actions.
+(Only via API currently; scripting support is planned)

 # Hooks

-Hooks allow to customize the behaviour of `hoa-exec` by firing a *reaction* when some specific *condition* is met.
+Hooks allow to further customize the behaviour of `hoa-exec` by firing an action when some specific *condition* is met.
 These are still far from being laid out in detail nor implemented.

-The idea for now is to provide two extension point at every iteration of the
-runner: *before transition* (but after available transitions are computed), and *after transition*, i.e., when the automaton moves to the successor state.
+At the moment, hooks are tested and fired *after* a transition has taken place.

 Before-transition conditions might include

-* Deadlock: no feasible successor state is found
-* Nondeterminism: multiple successor states are available
+* Always: fires after every transition
+* Bound: a certain number of step has been performed

-* Stutter: the automaton takes a self-transition (from current state unto itself)
+* Reach: a specific state has been reached
-* State change: the automaton moves from the current state to another one
-* Transition: either state change or stutter
 * Acceptance: an acceptance condition is met

-And reactions might include:

-* Log: write down information to a log file, or to stdout
-* Reset: resets the automaton to its initial state
-* Goto: set the automaton's current state (this may be a family of reactions with different policies for choosing the state)
-* Exit: quit `hoa-exec`
-* Composite: a composition of two or more of the above.

 Some examples why hooks are useful:

+* We might want print a message when specific states have been reached

-* Setting up `hoa-exec` for runtime verification (RV) would entail adding a hook whereby meeting the acceptance condition (i.e., detecting a violation) should trigger a Log action and possibly a Reset/Goto.
+* Setting up `hoa-exec` for runtime verification (RV) would entail adding a hook whereby meeting the acceptance condition (i.e., detecting a violation or deadlock) should trigger a Log action and possibly a Reset.

-* By using a Nondeterminism + Goto hook the user may customize how the automaton will resolve nondeterminism.